A lot or a little?

 You've seen it all in other Perry movies: juvenile jokes, marital woes, family strife, uplifting singing, and the pushy, bombastic, and sometimes wonderful Madea.
 Refreshing and surprising this movie is not, so if innovation and vision are what you’re looking for, you’ll have to move on.
 What's more, feminists may be taken aback by the shrewish portrayal of most of the women, and how their deference toward their husbands is not-so-subtly advised as the key to marital bliss.

 Madea's Big Happy Family feels a bit schizophrenic: Serious issues are fodder for jokes, while funny moments suddenly take a dramatic turn.
 Still, there’s something appealing about Perry’s freewheeling style.
 Anything can happen, and anything does happen: cancer, skeletons in closets, drug deals, Maury Povich leading paternity fights, a rousing church service.
 For Madea fans, it's just another day at the movies.

-Families can talk about the movie's messages about family in Tyler Perry's Madea's Big Happy Family.
+Families can talk about the messages about family in Tyler Perry's Madea's Big Happy Family.
 What does family mean to you?
 What faults can you accept among family members?
 Which are harder to go along with?

 What is the film saying about the role of faith in helping people face hardships?